grafana/grafana/docs/sources/datasources/mssql.md

 ## Time series queries

-If you set `Format as` to `Time series`, for use in Graph panel for example, then the query must have a column named `time` that returns either a SQL datetime or any numeric datatype representing Unix epoch in seconds.
-You may return a column named `metric` that is used as metric name for the value column.
-Any column except `time` and `metric` is treated as a value column.
-If you omit the `metric` column, the name of the value column will be the metric name.
-You may select multiple value columns, each will have its name as metric.
+If you set Format as to Time series, then the query must have a column named time that returns either a SQL datetime or any numeric datatype representing Unix epoch in seconds.
+You can additionally return a column named metric that represents the metric type for the value column, for example, seconds.
+Any column except time and metric is treated as a value column.
+If you omit the metric column, then the title of the value column is treated as its metric type.
+When you select multiple value columns without a column named metric, then each column's title is treated as its metric type.
-If you return multiple value columns and a column named `metric` then this column is used as prefix for the series name (only available in Grafana 5.3+).

-If you're not satisfied with the default series name formatting, please use the [Standard field options/Display name]({{< relref "../panels/standard-options.md#display-name" >}}) to customize it.
+If you return multiple value columns and a column named metric, then the metric column is used as a prefix for the series name.
+You can optionally customize the default series name formatting using instructions in [Standard field options/Display name]({{< relref "../panels/standard-options.md#display-name" >}}).

 Result sets of time series queries need to be sorted by time.